 Overhills Elementary School PTO Sign-Up

-PTO stands for Parent Teacher Organization.
-OES PTO supports, students, teacher, and staff.
-The organization holds fundraisers and family events to support OES.
-OES PTO is always looking for volunteers, and volunteering is a fun way to meet other parents and of course support the school.
-There will be 5 OES PTO Meetings a school year.
+Overhills Elementary Parent Teacher Organization (OES PTO) supports, students, teacher, and staff by holding fundraisers and family events.
+OES PTO is run by an all volunteer team, and we are always looking for more amazing volunteers!
+Volunteering is a fun way to meet other parents, support the school, and make an impact on your childs education.
+There will be 5 OES PTO meetings this school year.

 TOP 5 REASONS TO JOIN: